radiantearth/stac-spec/extensions/sar/README.md

 ### Band Object

-The bands contained in SAR image are dependent on the `sar:product`.
+The bands contained in SAR image are dependent on the `sar:product_type`.
 For example, single look complex (SLC) data contain both phase and amplitude information of the signal.
 This may be provided for instance in form of complex number components (i and q bands) for each available polarization.
 Multilooked data (for example GRD in case of Sentinel-1) contain only amplitude and intensity bands for each polarization.
 Geocoded data contain radiometrically calibrated and terrain corrected data such as sigma0 or flattening gamma and may also contain angular information such as projected local incidence angle.
 Details about each band and the respective processing applied is given in its description.

 | Field Name          | Type         | Description |
 | ------------------- | ------------ | ----------- |